plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 #### EnumerateFiles(Plainion.IO.IDirectory,System.String)
 Returns an iterator to all files in this directory matching the given wildcard pattern.

+## Logging.FileLoggingSink
+Implementation of which logs to a file.
+It requires calling Open() before the first entry can be written and Close() when the logging session ends.

+## Logging.ILoggingSink
+Defines a sink which actually writes the message e.g. to the console, a file or into a window.

+> ### Remarks

+> Implementations may need to get informed about the start and end of the logging session.
+Such triggers need to be provided by the application directly to the implementation.

+## Logging.ConsoleLoggingSink
+Implementation of which logs to System.Console in different colors.

 ## Progress.NullProgress`1
 Null-object pattern for IProgress{T}